SAP/openui5-docs/docs/Content_Security_Policy_fe1a6db.md

 </td>
 <td>

-Location of custom images \(for example,. for custom themes, images in the back end\) needs to be added.
+The location of custom images \(for example,. for custom themes, images in the back end\) needs to be added.